Build Thread Cj8 build from parts

 Drove around throughout the day in an attempt to work out the bugs but really didn't find any.
 Topped off the AeroTanks 35 gallon fuel tank - it actually holds about 37 gallons and when filled set the rear of the Scrambler down about 1.5" for a slightly nose high stance.
 Will likely remove a leaf from each of the front spring packs at some point to set it down alittle and even out the stance front to rear - have more than enough room to do this with the reverse shackles and tube fenders.

-Daughter and I are going out for manual trans driving lessons this weekend if the weather holds out and I need to plan out the next project and get to work (pickup cab conversion of my '88 Dodge Ramcharger, 410 stroker motor, and off-road tube bed).
+Daughter and I are going out for manual Transmission driving lessons this weekend if the weather holds out and I need to plan out the next project and get to work (pickup cab conversion of my '88 Dodge Ramcharger, 410 stroker motor, and off-road tube bed).
 Already have a rust-free cab that I have stripped and primed.
 Just need to sand interior sheetmetal again, lay down some more primer and then put down bedliner over the interior before rehanging the dash.
 After that I've got a CJ5 and GPW that need some loving!

 Last edited:

 Been driving the Scrambler around town and teaching my daughter how to drive her Jeep.
 Installed the top this past week, still working on the YJ half doors and canvas uppers and installing the door latch pin correctly in the door jam.
 Had a chance to "wheel" the Scrambler a little today on a closed obstacle course out behind a local Jeep dealership in Suffolk, VA - Starr Motors.
 Big thank you to them for letting us play.
 Picture is of me cresting a steep hill.
 Scrambler performed great considering 3.55 gears, T-150 tranny, and old 36" Buckshot Radial tires.
-Rebuilt 304 with stock intake and Mustang motorcraft 2bbl carb didn't miss a beat, even on steepest hillclimbs and sidehills.
+Rebuilt AMC 304 with stock intake and Mustang motorcraft 2bbl carb didn't miss a beat, even on steepest hillclimbs and sidehills.
 Pulled great from low engine speeds.
-Still looking for a Ford T18 and a deal on a Dana 20 TeraLow gearset though to make it crawl better.
+Still looking for a Ford T-18 and a deal on a Dana 20 TeraLow gearset though to make it crawl better.

 Jeep-CJ Donation Drive

-Help support Jeep-CJ.com by making a donation.
+Help support Jeep-CJ.com by making a contribution.

-Help support Jeep-CJ.com by making a donation.
+Help support Jeep-CJ.com by making a contribution.

 Goal